Fixture Spacing Requirements & Building Codes

 Do I need a permit to move bathroom plumbing?

-In virtually every U.S. jurisdiction, yes — any work that involves relocating drain lines, supply pipes, or venting requires a building permit and inspection.
+In virtually every U.S. jurisdiction, yes.
+Any work that involves relocating drain lines, supply pipes, or venting requires a building permit and inspection.
 Unpermitted plumbing work can result in fines, mandatory removal of finished work, and legal complications when selling your home.
-Always contact your local building department before starting a bathroom remodel that involves any pipe relocation.
+Permit fees for a 2026 bathroom remodel typically run $100 to $1,000 total, or about 2 to 5 percent of your project budget.

 How can I save money on a bathroom plumbing remodel?